Skip to main content

 Course Modality

-Courses in this program may be offered in a variety of formats.
-Courses may be offered in an online format (asynchronous), a ‘live online’ format (synchronous on Zoom), a blended/hybrid format, or in a live classroom on campus.
+Courses in the clinical counseling degree program may be offered in a variety of formats.
+We currently offer a hybrid format (some online courses, some in-person).
 Full-time students are required to take the courses when and in the format in which they are offered.
 Part-time students may decide when and how to take their coursework.

 Licensure & Credentialing